 Review the most recent guidelines and instructions* for submitting a research proposal and plan to apply.
 All submissions must be made through the submission site.

 Once research grants are complete, based on the timeline agreed upon at the time of funding, investigators are asked to download, complete and submit the Final Progress Report.
-Once complete, the form can be email to the Foundation's development coordinator, email@example.com.
+Once complete, submit the form via email to firstname.lastname@example.org.

 If your research grant project requires more time to complete, please download, complete and submit the Application for Extension.
-Once complete, the form can be emailed to the Foundation's development coordinator, firstname.lastname@example.org for consideration by the Research and Scientific Affairs Committee Chair.
+Once complete, submit the form via email to email@example.com for consideration by the Research and Scientific Affairs Committee Chair.

 One-Year Progress Report

 If your funded project timeline is longer than one year, than a One-Year Follow-Up Report must be downloaded, completed (at the end of each year of the multi-year project).
-The form can be emailed to the Foundation's development coordinator, email@example.com.
+The form should be submitted via email to firstname.lastname@example.org.

 Resident Research Grants